geek111/GH_pull-merge-revert/README.md

 ```

 Open `http://127.0.0.1:5000/` in your browser and follow the instructions to merge or revert pull requests using the browser.
 The landing page now includes a **Remember token** option that persists tokens in `config.json`.
 Saved tokens can be selected from a drop-down list.
+Repository pages provide a link to **Manage Branches** for deleting selected branches.

 ## Building an executable